All math Calculators

 How to Use This Tool?

-• Enter the decimal number you want to convert into the input field.
+• Enter your decimal number in the input field.

-• Click the calculate button to convert the decimal to a fraction.
+• Click the copy icon to copy the fraction to your clipboard.

 Key Features